-B. Detection of Missing Workpiece
+2.2 Detection of Missing Workpiece

 For the detection of missing workpiece defect, the contour filtering method is proposed.
 Since only the fixture remains after the workpiece is missing, multiple contours appear instead of a full contour when performing a contour search.
 Contour filtering is to filter the contour of a small area by setting the contour area threshold.
 The result of the contour filtering is used to judge whether the workpiece is missing.
 If there is no contour after contour filtering, it can be determined that the workpiece is missing.
-The contour search result of the sample with missing workpiece is shown in Fig. 4.
+The contour search result of the sample with missing workpiece is shown in Figure 4.